 An OVHcloud Data Processing job being executed in a distributed environment, you will have to specify the amount of resources you would like your job to use.
 The resources you will have to specify are going to depend on the engine you selected previously.

-During the Beta, the only engine supported is Apache Spark, so the resources you will have to specify are going to be:
+For the Apache Spark Engine, the resources you will have to specify are:

 - Resources for each executor nodes

 If you want to know more about how to size your resources or how Apache Spark works, visit Apache Spark Documentation.

 You can choose how to size your resources by either selecting some templates from the default view or clicking on Advanced configuration and setting everything by hand.

 Advanced configuration, you will have more options to configure your Driver and Executors and also you are not limited to some pre-defined templates.
 In advanced mode, you can change memory overhead for Drivers and Executors as well.
 Memory overhead is the amount of memory that each node of cluster requires for running Apache Spark processes itself.